 But then, you reinvest.

 In the second scenario, with the same conditions, you decide to reinvest our monthly payouts of 13 Euros.
 To put it simply, every time, when receiving monthly payouts or property repayments, you are adding 1 more violin to play for your financial orchestra.
-This means that reinvested claim units would also have gained you the interests.
+This means that reinvested claim units would also have gained you the interest.
 That way, you’re going to have 14 Euros of monthly payouts and 1,161 Euros for the same time frame once the loan expires.
 It’s 7.3% more in earnings compared to the first option, and it’s only the difference for 1 year.

 ReInvest24 allows you to buy and sell as many shares as you like.
 The secondary market is a fantastic early exit option – especially if you want to reinvest.
 The cool thing is that you can sell your investment partially.
 For example – if you have 5,000 Euros worth of investment to sell, you can do this in one step, and 50 different investors can buy you out, 50 Euro each.

 The secondary market is a fantastic early exit option.
 Commissions are the same as in the primary market.
-So, it is 1% for buyers and zero-fee for sellers – while other platforms can charge up to 2.5% for selling.
+So, it is 1% for buyers and zero fees for sellers – while other platforms can charge up to 2.5% for selling.
 Also, you can earn interest and have your shares for sale – the selling period is unlimited.